Aleksei Oskolkov

 My interests are in Macroeconomics and International Finance.

 I develop a heterogeneous-country model of the world economy to study the distributional impact of aggregate capital flight episodes.
 A global intermediary borrows from all countries and invests in their risky assets.
-Wealth heterogeneity between countries arises naturally due to idiosyncratic shocks.
-A single global factor that combines the intermediary's wealth and risk-taking capacity determines capital inflows and risk premia in every country.
+Wealth heterogeneity between countries arises endogenously due to idiosyncratic shocks.
+A single global factor that combines the intermediary’s wealth and risk-taking capacity determines capital inflows and risk premia in every country.
 A shock to the intermediary’s risk-taking capacity generates global capital flight.
 Investors from rich countries use their external savings to replace foreign demand for domestic assets.
-These countries experience a ``retrenchment'' event: a sizable fall in outward flows.
+These countries experience a “retrenchment” event: a sizable fall in outward flows.
 Their risky assets appreciate on impact.
 In poor countries, investors cannot replace foreign demand without a sharp rise in risk premia.
 Their asset markets adjust through prices rather than quantities, and prices fall.
 Estimating the model, I find that global financial shocks explain a quarter of the time-series variation in aggregate capital flows and a third of the variation in the relative performance of assets in advanced economies compared to emerging markets.

 Published and accepted papers